SohamDutta2002/Graph-Variational-AutoencoderGraph-Variational-Autoencoder-for-Molecule-Generation./README.md

 # Graph-Variational-AutoencoderGraph-Variational-Autoencoder-for-Molecule-Generation.
-This is code implementation of variational autoencoder
+This is code implementation of variational autoencoder for generating molecules